IgnacioMurubeCrego/Programacion2Nebrija/README.md

 # Programacion2Nebrija
-This repository contains code from college assignment Programing 2 in c++ lenguage
+This repository contains code from college assignment Programing 2 in c++ language